plexil-group/plexil_docs/PLEXILLanguage/PLEXILReference.rst

     Precedence and associativity rules for these operators are consistent with the standard rules for C and C++.
-Parentheses can be used to make explicit the intended semantics.
+Parentheses can be used to make explicit the intended grouping.

 .. _string_expressions: